Journey of acceptance: Nusra’s story

 Nusra was abducted during a deadly attack launched by Boko Haram, an experience that she shares with us:

 “When people in the village heard the gun shots for the very first time, everyone fled for their lives and hid in the bush.
 However, I was heavily pregnant and I could not run like them.
 I was caught by the insurgents.
 My father and brother were mercilessly killed in my presence, I panicked when I saw my father’s lifeless body falling to the ground, but we didn’t dare to touch them,” Nusra lamented.

-The stigma and rejection she received from her own husband and other family members meant she felt alone and isolated from everyone.
-Nusra’s husband stated that he couldn’t accept a returnee from Boko Haram and both Nusra’s family and her in-laws were in agreement, as a result they distanced themselves from her and didn’t association with her.
+The stigma and rejection she received from her husband and other family members left her alone and isolated.
+Nusra’s husband stated that he couldn’t accept a returnee from Boko Haram and both her family and her in-laws were in agreement.
+As a result they wouldn’t associate with her.
 The manner in which she was abandoned surprised Nusra because she thought they would show her sympathy, care, love and concern after all this time.
-Never did she think they would stigmatise her and not support her.
-Her family refused to live with her under the same roof, abandoning her to live alone with her two children.
+She didn’t think they would stigmatise her and not support her.
+Her family refused to live with her, abandoning Nusra to live alone with her two children.

 Through the project’s eight sessions of reintegration over a period of four months, Nusra was able to open up and share her experience with others.

 “After attending a number of sessions I became comfortable in sharing my experience, which I hardly did before now,” Nusra said.

 I came to understand that there are a lot of other women and children who went through similar experiences as me and that I was not alone.

 The coping strategies identified during the sessions helped to begin healing Nusra’s psychological wounds, and the family support sessions helped to reintegrate her with her family and husband.
 Nusra’s family realised how badly they treated their daughter.